SegMatch: A semi-supervised learning method for surgical instrument segmentation: Data availability statement

 Pseudo-labelling \cite{xie2020self,qiao2018deep} is a representative approach for semi-supervised learning.
 A model trained on labelled data is utilized to predict pseudo-labels for unlabelled data.
 This in turn provides an extended dataset of labelled and pseudo-labelled data for training.
 Consistency regularization~\cite{tarvainen2017mean,rasmus2015semi} is also a widespread technique in semi-supervised learning.
 There, an auxiliary objective function is used during training to promote consistency between several model predictions, where model variability arises from techniques such as weight smoothing or noise injection.

-Berthelot~\etal~\cite{berthelot2019mixmatch} introduced MixMatch to incorporate both consistency regularization and the Entropy Minimization strategy of Granvalet and Bengio \cite{grandvalet2004semi} into a unified loss function for semi-supervised image classification.
-Aiming at providing a simple yet strong baseline, Sohn~\etal~\cite{sohn2020fixmatch} introduced FixMatch to combine consistency regularization and pseudo-labelling and achieve state-of-the-art performance on various semi-supervised learning benchmarks.
+Berthelot \et\cite{berthelot2019mixmatch} introduced MixMatch to incorporate both consistency regularization and the Entropy Minimization strategy of Grandvalet \et\cite{grandvalet2004semi} into a unified loss function for semi-supervised image classification.
+Aiming at providing a simple yet strong baseline, Sohn \et\cite{sohn2020fixmatch} introduced FixMatch to combine consistency regularization and pseudo-labelling and achieve state-of-the-art performance on various semi-supervised learning benchmarks.

-\textbf{Semi-supervised semantic segmentation:} Adapting semi-supervised learning for image segmentation tasks requires dedicated strategies that account for the fact that labels are provided at the pixel level.
+Adapting semi-supervised learning for image segmentation tasks requires dedicated strategies that account for the fact that labels are provided at the pixel level.
 Previous works explored the adaptation to semantic segmentation of classical semi-supervised learning including pseudo-labelling \cite{kim2020structured,li2018semi}, and consistency regularization \cite{feng2022dmt,chen2020naive}.
-Ouali~\etal~\cite{ouali2020semi} proposed cross-consistency training (CCT) to force the consistency between segmentation predictions of unlabelled data obtained from a main decoder and those from auxiliary decoders.
-Similarly, Chen~\etal~\cite{chen2021semi} exploited a novel consistency regularization approach called cross pseudo-supervision such that segmentation results of variously initialised models with the same input image are required to have high similarity.
+Ouali \et\cite{ouali2020semi} proposed cross-consistency training (CCT) to force the consistency between segmentation predictions of unlabelled data obtained from a main decoder and those from auxiliary decoders.
+Similarly, Chen \et\cite{chen2021semi} exploited a novel consistency regularization approach called cross pseudo-supervision such that segmentation results of variously initialised models with the same input image are required to have high similarity.
 Previous work also investigated the use of generative models to broaden the set of unlabelled data from which the segmentation model can learn~\cite{souly2017semi}.
+More recently, Wang et al. \cite{wang2023adversarial} proposed a contrastive learning approach for semi-supervised dense prediction, introducing adversarial negatives and an auxiliary classifier designed to track and exclude potential false negatives.

 Despite such advances, current semi-supervised semantic segmentation models derived from classification models have not yet demonstrated the performance gains observed with FixMatch for classification.
 We hypothesise that an underpinning reason is that they do not adequately address the issue of transformation equivariance and invariance and do not exploit modern augmentation strategies as efficiently as FixMatch.